Lab 6: Smaller/Bigger Sort

 In this assignment you will implement a recursive algorithm to sort elements

-List<Comparable>.
+of a list.
 The basic idea is to look at the first element in the

 list - let's call it